mdmayfield/Linux-Darter-Pro/Ubuntu MATE 20.04.md

 - *The touchpad is annoyingly slow when moving finger quickly, and too fast when moving finger slowly.
 Look into this*
 - In AutoKey, figure out script error on system.exec_command
 - Find a reliable way to disable Bluetooth at startup while allowing it to be enabled from the menu
+- Figure out the top-pixel-row unreliable thing (There was a bug in X with negative fractional pixel values, or something?
+Was investigating this on the desktop a while ago.
+I believe I worked around it there by telling the panel app to fall back to an earlier Xinput or something)